elipapa/markdown-cv/index.md

 - `-` Managed end-to-end release and testing of multiple enterprise products across web, iOS, and Android platforms, including ArcGIS Dashboard, ArcGIS Insights, ArcGIS Field Maps, ArcGIS QuickCapture, and ArcGIS Tracker
 - `-` Developed and maintained automation scripts for ArcGIS Dashboard and ArcGIS Insights using Python, Selenium, and Jenkins, ensuring efficient and reliable testing of these critical products
 - `-` Developed and executed comprehensive test plans and test matrices as part of the product release cycle
-- `-` Perform rigorous testing on Release Candidates to ensure the high quality and stability of product releases
+- `-` Performed rigorous testing on Release Candidates to ensure the high quality and stability of product releases
-- `-` Collaborate with Project Managers, Product Engineers, and various stakeholder teams to continuously deliver product releases
+- `-` Collaborated with Project Managers, Product Engineers, and various stakeholder teams to continuously deliver product releases
 - `-` Take ownership for the overall quality of products I am responsible for testing

 `Jun.
 2019`